oelu/fg_log_parser/README.md

 ## Requirements

 This script uses only Python 3 built-in modules and has no external dependencies.

+For the `yaml_to_csv.py` helper script, PyYAML is required:

+    pip install pyyaml

 ## Make the Script Executable (Optional)